21st Century Classrooms

 At CCS we see technology as a tool that will empower students to be lifelong learners.
 It is our desire to lay the foundation for appropriate usage to mold our students into good digital citizens with a biblical worldview.
 We are preparing our students to learn how to be motivated to leverage technology for best learning practices both now and in the future.

-Starting in Pre-K, technology is an integrated piece of our Elementary curriculum.
-Through a STEAM (Science, Technology, Engineering, Arts, and Mathematics) grant, our students engage in both computer science and Project-Based Learning opportunities which include research, preparation, collaboration, and presentation using technology - all skills that will be used throughout the lifetime of a student.
+Starting in PreK, technology is an integrated piece of our Lower School curriculum.
+Through a STEAM (Science, Technology, Engineering, Arts, and Mathematics) grant, our students engage in both computer science and Project-Based Learning opportunities which include research, preparation, collaboration, and presentation using technology—all skills that will be used throughout the lifetime of a student.

 In grades 5 through 12, CCS students are required to have access to a wireless device.
 Pedagogy always leads our instructional practices, and technology often plays an integral part throughout a student’s education here at CCS.
 In the Upper School, students will use technology to enhance critical thinking, creativity, communication, and the skill of curating good digital resources to become future-ready digital citizens.

 - To enhance critical thinking

 - To expand creativity